-First, we construct a special cellular structure for generalized quasitoric manifolds and deduce monomial and linear relations between characteristic submanifolds of codimension 2 in their intersection rings.
-Then we prove a topological version of the BKK theorem, based on the properties of the volume polynomial for a generalized virtual polytope, which yields a convex-theoretic formula for the self-intersection polynomial on the second cohomology of a generalized quasitoric manifold.
-Finally, we make use of the BKK theorem as well as the description of a Poincaré duality algebra worked out in [25, 16] to obtain a Pukhlikov-Khovanskii type description of the cohomology ring of a generalized quasitoric manifold.
+First, we work out the monomial and linear relations between characteristic submanifolds of codimension 2 in the intersection rings of generalized quasitoric manifolds.
+Then we prove a topological version of the BKK Theorem, based on the properties of the volume polynomial for a generalized virtual polytope, which yields a convex theoretic formula for the self-intersection polynomial on the second cohomology of a generalized quasitoric manifold.
+Finally, we make use of the BKK Theorem as well as the polynomial ring description of a Poincaré duality algebra worked out in [PK92b, KM21] to obtain the Pukhlikov-Khovanskii type description of the cohomology ring of a generalized quasitoric manifold.

 In Section 5 we introduce the notion of a generalized virtual polytope and study the properties of integral functionals on the space of generalized virtual polytopes.
-Suppose $\Delta$ is a triangulation of an (n-1)-dimensional sphere on the vertex set $V(\Delta) = \{v_1, \ldots, v_m\}$ .
-In what follows, we will identify a simplex of $\Delta$ with the set of its vertices viewed as a subset in $\{1, 2, \ldots, m\}$ .
+Let $\Delta$ be a triangulation of an (n-1)-dimensional sphere on the vertex set $V(\Delta) = \{v_1, \ldots, v_m\}$ .
+In what follows, we will identify a simplex of $\Delta$ with the set of its vertices view as a subset in $\{1, 2, \ldots, m\}$ .